 ABCD

-I haven’t found any true cases yet, but plenty of people have had “A.B.C.D.” as initials.
+I haven’t found any true cases of Abcd yet, but plenty of people have had “A.B.C.D.” as initials.
 I did notice this on the 1940 U.S. Census, though — looks to me like Abcdania or Abcdenia:

 abcdania, name